-	With Column storage, if “ALL” salaries to be read for aggregation (e.g. Average, Sum etc.(, Memory navigation for each salary goes through Index > Salary and all salaries can be read in one go without referencing other columns.
+With Column storage, if “ALL” salaries to be read for aggregation (e.g. Average, Sum etc.(Memory navigation for each salary goes through Index > Salary.
+All salaries can be read in one go without referencing other columns.

 Challenge with column storage: Update and Insert operations become very costly.
 Just seeing above diagrams should clear the reason for it.
-To overcome this crucial performance bottleneck, SAP uses write optimized, non sorted Delta stores which sits on top of read optimized and sorted main storage.
-Delayed insert is used to boost performance.
+To overcome this crucial performance bottleneck, SAP uses write optimized, non sorted Delta stores.
+This is on top of read optimized and sorted main storage.
+Delayed insert boosts performance.

 2. Application Services

-- Integration with Cloud solutions e.g. Successfactor, Ariba, Fieldglass, Concur etc.
+- Integration with Cloud solutions e.g. Successfactors, Ariba, Fieldglass, Concur etc.